Shirakumo/radiance-tutorial/Part 1.md

                                (text :text))))
 ```

 If you compile the trigger after the database has already been connected, it will be triggered automatically, since the hook is a "switch hook" that automatically calls new trigger definitions if it has already been switched on.
-With our schema at the ready, we can modify the API endpoint to insert the data.
+With our schema ready, we can modify the API endpoint to insert the data.

 ```common-lisp
 (define-api plaster/new (text &optional title) ()